DataMonk2017/Django-Learning/Chapter 1 Getting Started/The Model-View-Controller Design Pattern.md

 The system uses the first lookup type that works.
 It’s short-circuit logic.
 Dot lookups can be nested multiple levels deep.
 For instance, the following example uses {{ person.name.upper }}, which translates into a dictionary lookup (person['name']) and then a method call (upper())

 #### Method Call Behavior
+Method calls are slightly more complex than the other lookup types.
+Here are some things to keep in mind:

 - If, during the method lookup, a method raises an exception, the exception will be propagated, unless the exception has an attribute silent_variable_failure whose value is True.
 If the exception does have a silent_variable_failure attribute, the variable will render as the value of the engine’s string_if_invalid configuration option (an empty string, by default).

 - A method call will only work if the method has no required arguments.
 Otherwise, the system will move to the next lookup type (list-index lookup).